mattdesl/esmify/README.md

 # esmify

-A dead-simple tool to add `import` / `export` ES Module syntax for [browserify](https://www.npmjs.com/package/browserify).
+A dead-simple tool to add `import` / `export` ES Module syntax to your [browserify](https://www.npmjs.com/package/browserify) builds.

-This plugin does the following to your bundler:
+The plugin makes the following changes to your bundler:

-- Adds `.mjs` extension to module resolution
+- Adds `.mjs` extension to module resolution (which take precedence over `.js` files)
-- Resolves to `"module"` field when `"browser"` field is not defined
+- Resolves to `"module"` field in `package.json` when a `"browser"` field is not specified
 - Transforms ES Module syntax (static `import` / `export` statements) into CommonJS

-Here's how you use it:
+Use it with the `--plugin` or `-p` flags in browserify:

 ```js
 browserify index.js -p esmify > bundle.js
 ```

-Also works with [budo](https://www.npmjs.com/package/budo), for example:
+Also works with [budo](https://www.npmjs.com/package/budo) and similar tools, for example:

 ```js
 budo index.js --live -- -p esmify
 ```

-The plugin ignores dynamic import expressions and skips files that don't include `import` / `export` expressions to maintain performance.
-It runs across your bundle (including `node_modules`) as one of the goals is to support ESM syntax that is beginning to appear in the wild in many npm modules.
+Files that don't contain `import` / `export` syntax are ignored, as are dynamic import expressions.
+The plugin runs across your bundle (including `node_modules`) in order to support ESM-authored modules on npm.

 ## Install